 - ✅ Have you reviewed other people’s CV’s?
 This will put you in the shoes of an employer or recruiter, thereby helping you to write a better CV yourself.
 See the examples in chapter 15.
 Who would you want to interview and why?

 Applications and CV’s are often accompanied by covering letters or include some kind of personal statement.
 They are your elevator pitch shown in figure 6.20.
-Whereas a lot of your CV is essentially a bulleted list of facts and statements, a covering letter or personal statement gives you a chance to really demonstrate your fluent written communication skills in clear prose.
-If you’re going to have a
+Whereas a lot of your CV is essentially a bulleted list of facts, numbers and evidence, a covering letter or personal statement gives you a chance to really demonstrate your fluent written communication skills in clear prose.
+If you’re going to include a

 personal statement or

 profile on your CV keep it short, unlike Mike Rokernel who waffles on for ages without providing any evidence.
-Usually this kind of information is better in your covering letter anyway, because there isn’t much space for it on a CV.
+This kind of information usually fits better in your covering letter anyway, because there isn’t much space for it on a CV.

 widget.com.
-There are three things you need to cover in this order:
+There are three things you need to convey in the following order: